EricMontague/SponsorMatch/README.md

  - Organizers have an area where they can manage their events, make changes, and see what purchases have been made.
  - Sponsors have an area where they can review past purchases
  - Sponsors can save events they're interested in to a personalized list
- - Basic search functionality for finding events, powered by Elasticsearch
+ - The app offers basic search functionality for finding events, powered by Elasticsearch

 <br>